 Spending time together is really the best gift.
 If you add cocktails and spirits to that, well, you’re a genius.
 Here are a few of my favorite experiential gift suggestions.

-- Host a whiskey tasting: I know being out in public isn’t possible for everyone this year.
-However, that doesn’t mean you can’t still create fun and memorable experiences at home.
+- Host a whiskey tasting: Create fun and memorable experiences at home.
 Check out this easy guide on how to host your own.
 Try local spirits, or pick a region to explore.

 Whether you’re stuffing stockings, or looking for a small gift, these are some of my favorites.
-Putting a few of these together into a basket and you have a bigger present.
+Put a few of these together into a basket, or an ice bucket, and you have a bigger present.

 - Cloth Cocktail Napkins: I love serving cocktails with fancy napkins.
 Not only do they help combat condensation, but they make things feel a bit festive.
 These flour sack cloth ones are perfect year-round.

-- Rémy Savage Low Ball Glasses: I bought these glasses back in the Spring because I saw them in my Instagram feed so often.
-Not only are these glasses gorgeous, but they are highly functional and dishwasher safe.
-They work well with a variety of drinks and the 2″ clear ice cubes I love fit inside them perfectly.
+- Rémy Savage Low Ball Glasses: I bought these glasses two years ago and I love them.
+Not only are they gorgeous, but they are highly functional and dishwasher safe.
+They work well with a variety of drinks and the 2″ clear ice cubes fit inside them perfectly.

-And there you have it—30 gifts for mixologists in your life.
+And there you have it—51 great gifts for mixologists.
 If you’re the cocktail lover, send this link to your loved ones with your favorite items starred.
-Cheers to a happy holiday season!
+Cheers to celebrating with fun and thoughtful gifts!